aakashsharma7/aakashsharma7/README.md

  - <i>with Javascript, Typescript, React and 69 others.</i>

- - 🔭 pC Games , die for games😼
+ - 🔭 PC Games, die for games😼

  - 🛸 Into High Energy Physics and Astrophysics, i love shooting stars too.

- - I do fullstack and a bit of everything :heart:
+ - I do Web Development and a bit of everything :heart:

  - All About living life at its best.
  <p align="center">